rdsaunders/rdsaunders/_posts/2018-01-12-show-active-dom-element-in-devtools.md

 link: ''
 external: false
 ---
-Sometimes you find yourself trying to identify I weird bug in a piece of UI and often DevTools comes to the rescue to help you out.
+Sometimes you find yourself trying to identify a weird bug in a piece of UI and often DevTools comes to the rescue to help you out.

 I was experiencing an issue this week where a UI element wouldn't click and get focus without pressing it twice, it only occurred in a particular scenario and it was getting frustrating.